federgraph/RiggVar-RG19/README.md

 - RG19B in branch RG68ABC: old SDI application
 - RG19C in branch RG68ABC: latest code behind combined with old forms.

-The Rigg model code (in folder Core) used in the branches is up to date.
+The Rigg model code (in folder Core) is kept up to date, across the branches.
-It is UI that is still old.
+It is the UI that is still old.

-Future derived projects will use other graphics technology, and other compilers.
+Future derived projects will use other graphics technology, and may use other compilers.